sana-ajani/theCatSaidNo_GHUniverse/README.md

    ![](assets/images/create-app-service.png)

-1. Give your webapp a unique name (we recommend calling it **theCatSaidNo-{your name}**)
+1. Give your webapp a unique name (we recommend calling it **YOUR_NAME-theCatSaidNo** )

 1. Select **Linux** as your OS and **Python 3.7** as your runtime.

 1. It will take a minute or two to create the app.
 Once it's done, you'll get a prompt to browse to your new site.
+Click on "View output" and open the link to your site.

     >Note: If creation of the app is taking a bit longer than you expect, call one of the proctors and we'll switch you to an already created app